romaricsylvain/romaricsylvain/README.md

 - 🌱 I’m currently learning Business Intelligence
 - 👯 I’m looking to collaborate on Open source project and new ideas
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about developpement , data science , data analyst ,
+- 💬 Ask me about Web or mobile developpement , data science , data analyst ,
 - 📫 How to reach me: romariksylvain@gmail.com